ethanolmethanol/minishell42tester/README.md

 ### How ?

+Clone this repo in your minishell directory.
+Then use `set`.

 I would explain the usage a little, but since I made a whole [man](https://github.com/ethanolmethanol/minishell42tester#usage-aka-man), I assume you know what to do.
 RTFM.
 Looks even nicer in the terminal. `./minitester.sh man` :D

 Although if you're *lazy* like me, let me tell you I made a cute ***interface*** just for you, dear potential user. `./minitester.sh user`